tareqaminul/f5-nginx-redhat-ocp-ph26/README.md

 - Use the FIREFOX link of the ocp-provisioner node.
 With this you will be running a docker firefox remotely inside your browser, from there you can browse to the OpenShift UI URLs (or any other).

 ```
+# In the OCP Provisioner start the Firefox docker container
+docker start firefox
+# Verify
+docker ps
+docker ps -a

+# If Firefox is not starting, re-create the container
 docker run -d \
     --name=firefox \
     --network host \